efkan/content-filter/README.md

 Not depend on MongoDB
 ----------------------
 You can use with purpose of filtering for anything.
 Also you can filter only URL or body data.
+See [examples](#examples) and [performance tests results](#performance-test-results).

 Motivation
 -----------